melaniebrgr/learning-computer-science/02-programming/04-design-patterns/bridge-pattern/bridge-pattern.md

 # Bridge pattern

-This pattern is about decoupling things.
+Use tbe bridge patternt to vary abstractions.
-Instead of exploding the combinatorial space of options.
+This is when your not sure of the interface, except that it will change over time.

 ## References